Spanish and Portuguese Jews: Cantillation

 Spanish and Portuguese traditional cantillation has several unique elements.
 Torah cantillation is divided into two musical styles.
 The first is the standard used for all regular readings.
 A similar but much more elaborate manner of cantillation is used on special occasions.
 This is normally referred to as High Tangamim or High Na'um.
 It is used for special portions of the Torah reading, principally the Ten Commandments but also Chapter 1 of Bereshit (on Simchat Torah), the Shirat ha-Yam, the Song of Moses, the concluding sentences of each of the five books and several other smaller portions.

 Spanish and Portuguese Torah cantillation has been notated several times since the 17th century.
 The melodies now in use, particularly in London, show some changes from the earlier notated versions and a degree of convergence with the Iraqi melody.

 The rendition of the Haftarah (prophetic portion) also has two (or three) styles.
 The standard, used for most haftarot, is nearly identical with that of the Moroccan nusach.
 A distinctly more somber melody is used for the three haftarot preceding the ninth of Ab (the "three weeks".)
 On the morning of the Ninth of Ab a third melody is used for the Haftarah—although this melody is borrowed from the melody for the Book of Ruth.

 There is a special melody used for reading the Book of Esther on Purim, but this is not cantillation in the accepted sense as it is chant-like and does not depend on the Masoretic symbols.
 There are however the remnants of a cantillation melody in the chant for the verses from the Book of Esther read at the conclusion of the morning service in the two weeks preceding Purim; this melody is also used for certain verses recited by the congregation during the reading on Purim itself.

 The books of Ruth, read on Shavuot, and Lamentations, read on the Ninth of Ab, have their own cantillation melodies as well.
 There is no tradition of reading Ecclesiastes.

 Most Spanish and Portuguese communities have no tradition of liturgical reading of the Shir haShirim (Song of Songs), unlike Ashkenazim who read it on Pesach and Oriental Sephardim who read it on Friday nights.
 However, in the two weeks preceding Pesach a passage consisting of selected verses from that book is read each day at the end of the morning service.
 The chant is similar but not identical to the chant for Shir haShirim in the Moroccan tradition, but does not exactly follow the printed cantillation marks.
 A similar chant is used for the prose parts of the book of Job on the Ninth of Ab.

 There is no cantillation mode for the books of Psalms, Proverbs and the poetic parts of Job.
-The chant for the Psalms in the Friday night service has some resemblance to the cantillation mode of the Oriental traditions, but is not dependent on the cantillation marks.
+The chant for the Psalms in the Friday night service has some resemblance to the cantillation mode of the Oriental traditions, but is not in any obvious way dependent on the cantillation marks.